NASCC: The Steel Conference

-The Structural Stability Research Council’s Annual Stability Conference has been held in conjunction with the Steel Conference since 2001.
-In addition to 12 sessions with more than 30 papers, the Stability Conference includes the 2017 Beedle Award and MAJR Medal presentations.
-SSRC also holds its annual meeting immediately prior to the Conference.
-Admission to all Annual Stability Conference sessions is included with your registration.
-(See pages 38–40 of the advance program for session descriptions)
+The Structural Stability Research Council's Annual Stability Conference has been held in conjunction with The Steel Conference since 2001.
+In addition to 12 sessions with more than 30 papers, the SSRC Conference includes the Beedle Award and MAJR Medal presentations.
+The SSRC Conference also holds its annual meeting immediately prior to The Steel Conference on Tuesday.
+Admission to all SSRC Conference sessions is included with your registration.
+For more information visit www.ssrcweb.org/asc-nascc.

-This year’s exhibit hall features more than 200 exhibitors demonstrating their latest products.
-You’ll find fabrication equipment, bridge products, detailing software, connection products, safety equipment, engineering software, and coatings.
-Equipment manufacturers typically provide full demonstrations of their equipment; steel beams are cut, punched and drilled right on the exhibit hall floor!
-The exhibit hall is open March 22-24, 2017.
+This year's exhibit hall features more than 240 exhibitors demonstrating a wide array of products.
+You'll find fabrication equipment, bridge products, detailing software, connection products, safety equipment, engineering software, and coatings.
+Equipment manufacturers typically provide full demonstrations of their equipment: steel beams are cut, punched, and drilled right on the exhibit hall floor!
+The exhibit hall is open April 22-24, 2020.

 Although the show is tailored for structural engineers, steel fabricators, erectors, detailers, architects and educators; anyone is welcome to attend the show.
 All attendees must be registered in order to enter any of the sessions or gain access to the exhibit floor

 Children 12 and under are not permitted on the Exhibit Hall Floor for safety reasons.

 NASCC: The Steel Conference does not offer conventional proceedings and papers.
 Instead, approximately 45 days after the conference, we post slide shows (complete with audio) of many of the presentations.
 Visit our education archives to view recordings from past conferences.